jcarlos-prieto/niliBOX/resources/API.md

 <tr>
 <td>b_conn()</td>
 <td>
-Returns the type of connection established between the client and the server.
+Return the type of connection established between the client and the server.
 The possible values are:
 <ul>
 <li><i>SELF</i>: The client and the server are on the same computer</li>
 <li><i>LOCAL</i>: The client and the server are on different computers on the same local network</li>